 “Greater love hath no man than this, that a man lay down his life for his friends.”
 John 15:13

 ~Officers, Members, & Families of the Nutter Fort Fire Department~

 The Nutter Fort Volunteer Fire Department is located in central Harrison County, WV.
 Located just minutes from downtown Clarksburg and Bridgeport, we serve an area of 88 square miles covering a small portion of Interstate 79 as well as a stretch of US Route 20 and US Route 57 through the communities of Nutter Fort, Quiet Dell, Center Branch, Walnut Hill, Willow Beach, Craigmoor, Romines Mills, and Bicetown.
 We also provide mutual aid to every fire department in Harrison County and to any agency that needs our assistance.
 Our goal is to protect the citizens we serve from threats against life and property, to develop and train to increase knowledge and skill, while showing pride, dedication, courage, respect, kindness, patience, and compassion.

 We are blessed to have a roster of over 35 firefighters, both men and women, actively serving the department.
-We respond to more than 600 calls per year ranging from fires, vehicle accidents, medical emergencies, and public service calls.
+We respond to more than 600 calls per year ranging from fires, vehicle accidents, medical emergencies, rescues, and public service calls.
 We are also a licensed Rapid Response BLS agency through WVOEMS to ensure the best medical care possible.
 Our apparatus consist of two engines, one heavy rescue, a tanker, two utility trucks each with different roles, a brush unit, a ranger for off road rescue, fire suppression, and recovery, and a boat.